Haras National d'Hennebont: From 1901 to World War II

-During the World War II
+During World War II

 In 1939, the mobilization of a certain number of grooms led to additional work for those who had not been mobilized by the needs of the war.
 However, the stud's director, Mr. Poujols de Molliens, managed to maintain the equestrian activity on site throughout the war years.
 The wartime situation reinforced the idea of "cultural breeding", designed to resist defeat and then German occupation.
 The continued presence of Mr. Poujols de Molliens, who held the post for 15 years, ensured a certain stability.

 German troops reached Hennebont in June 1940.
 Around 4,000 prisoners of war were held on the Hennebont site until 1942, a few managing to escape by wearing the uniforms of grooms.
 In 1943, the Germans occupied almost the entire site, setting up an ammunition depot and a food depot.
 The latter was regularly looted by grooms in contact with the French Resistance (including Haras supervisor Michel de Kersabiec), who knew the German patrol schedules.
 An anti-Nazi German soldier helps these grooms, enabling a French officer to reach England, with a special message sent to the Resistance fighters at the Haras National d'Hennebont via the BBC.
 Hennebont was liberated by the Allied forces on August 16, 1944, thanks to sabotage of the Blavet bridge, which prevented the German garrison stationed at the Haras from reaching the Lorient pocket.
 The German soldiers at the Haras surrendered, after demolishing the director's house with shellfire from Montagne du Salut.

 When the Lorient pocket surrendered on May 10, 1945, the Haras National d'Hennebont was transformed into a German prisoner-of-war camp.
 After the war, the stud almost no longer housed horses, but soon returned to its traditional functions.